guetlein/HLAPerformance/README.md

-# HLA_Performance: Different Performance Evaluation Experiments for HLA RTIs
+# HLAPerformance: Different Performance Evaluation Experiments for HLA RTIs

 This repo holds the used implementations for the paper "Performance Evaluation of HLA RTI Implementations" that was submitted to "The 24th International Symposium on